leonguyen52/sprout-track/README.md

 - Fixed time picker to automatically switch to minute selection
 - Fixed feeding default unit in Quick Stats
 - Allow to use keyboard at login screen for desktop user
+- Added new unit (drops) in medicine section
 - Added chart function to have an overview about entries
 - Added note function for feed entry
 - Added tool to reset admin password